-Under this new procedure, the Human Rights Council examines the human rights situation in each UN member state at four yearly intervals.
+Under this new procedure, the Human Rights Council examines the human rights situation in each UN member state at four‑yearly intervals.
 The UPR is based on a national country report of 20 pages, a compilation of documents on the implementation of international human rights commitments prepared by the Office of the UN High Commissioner for Human Rights and a summary of statements submitted by civil society on the country.
-The country in question presents its own report and, in a three hour interactive dialogue before the Human Rights Council, responds to the questions and recommendations of other states.
-After the dialogue meeting, the reviewed state has the opportunity within a fixed period to react to the recommendations and accept or reject them.
+The country in question presents its own report and, in a three‑hour interactive dialogue before the Human Rights Council, responds to the questions and recommendations of other states.
+After the dialogue meeting, the reviewed state has a short period within which it may react to the recommendations and accept or reject them.

 All UN member states underwent this procedure for the first time between April 2008 and November 2011.
 The second cycle began in May 2012.
 The states now have to declare whether and how they have implemented the recommendations from the first round.

 The human rights situation in Germany was first reviewed by the Human Rights Council on 2 February 2009.
 Germany was reviewed for a second time on 25 April 2013.
-In preparation for this, Federal Government Human Rights Commissioner Markus Löning had submitted Germany’s National Report in Preparation for the 2nd Hearing of Germany under the Universal Periodic Review (PDF, 376 KB) to the Office of the High Commissioner for Human Rights in January.
+In preparation for this, Markus Löning, the Federal Government Human Rights Commissioner of the time, submitted Germany’s National Report in Preparation for the 2nd Hearing of Germany under the Universal Periodic Review (PDF, 376 KB) to the Office of the High Commissioner for Human Rights in January.